PZhannet/PZhannet-CypressCucumberTelnyx/README.md

 ## Project description

     -   15 test cases were created to test the functionality of the Telnyx website.
-    -   They are automated using the cypress framework and the cucumber tool.
+    -   They are automated using the Cypress framework and the Cucumber tool.
     -   Implemented a Pipeline on GitHub.
     -   Automatic deployment of the report on GitHub pages has been implemented.